 The flexibility of this rewards program makes the Double Cash a great card to use in combination with other cards.
 For example, say you have the Blue Cash Preferred® Card from American Express (Review) to get 6% cash back at U.S supermarkets (up to $6,000 per year, then 1%) and select U.S. streaming services, as well as gas and transit (3%).
 You could use the Double Cash for every other purchase, and that would ensure that you get a good reward rate no matter where you shop.

-We recommend using the statement credit or direct deposit methods, because they’ll be the quickest and easiest.
+If you don’t want to put in some work to redeem for travel, we recommend using the statement credit or direct deposit methods, because they’ll be the quickest and easiest.
 Your rewards will simply arrive in whichever account you pick.

 The Double Cash card comes with some additional benefits and protections that apply when shopping and traveling.
 There are also a few that are meant to provide a better overall experience with the card.